 Rock Falls is a somewhat small city located in the state of Illinois.
 With a population of 9,087 people and five constituent neighborhoods, Rock Falls is the 231st largest community in Illinois.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rock Falls is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Rock Falls is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Rock Falls who work in office and administrative support (16.01%), sales jobs (9.42%), and healthcare suport services (5.67%).
+Unlike some cities, Rock Falls isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Rock Falls are a mix of both white- and blue-collar jobs.
+Overall, Rock Falls is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Rock Falls who work in office and administrative support (14.64%), sales jobs (9.76%), and food service (7.12%).

 The most common language spoken in Rock Falls is English.
 Other important languages spoken here include Spanish and Urdu.